Project Assistant Job Description

 Corporate managers would have more difficulty coordinating meetings, contacting outside vendors and completing projects on time without help from project assistants, who perform many of the clerical and tracking functions of projects.
 These assistants also ensure that all project documents get disseminated to the appropriate end users, including executives, department heads and shareholders.
-Although earnings vary by geographical area and experience, project assistants earned average annual salaries of $36,000 as of 2014, according to the job resource site Glassdoor.
+Although earnings vary by geographical area and experience, project assistants earned average annual salaries of $45,000 as of 2020, according to Glassdoor.

 A project assistant contacts everyone involved in a project and apprises them of meeting times and locations.
 She also secures the meeting rooms and emails participants about meeting agendas.
 Project assistants take notes in meetings, help project managers assign tasks to all participants and update the status of completed tasks in project logs.
 Other essential responsibilities include ordering and distributing supplies and training materials, querying databases and collecting data, organizing and maintaining files and typing reports and presentation decks.

 Most project assistants work in offices during regular business hours from 8 a.m. to 5 p.m., Monday to Friday.
 Some may work overtime to keep projects on schedule for targeted completion dates.
 Because of these deadlines and the problems that may arise bringing projects to fruition, project assistants must often deal with work-related stress.

 Education and Qualifications

 The minimum educational requirements for a project assistant are a high school diploma or General Educational Development certificate.
 Some companies may also prefer hiring those with one to three years of office experience.
 Other important qualities are attention to detail and organization, listening, speaking, problem-solving and computer skills.